brylianrst/Brilian-Portofolio/Part2 Final Project.md

 I think you can add visual about impact of earth hour

 #### Important elements in the visuals like titles, annotations, legends, captions, axis, data source and other elements are referenced and used appropriately ?
-size di shorthand kecil, jadi susah liatnya dan banyak tulisan axis kepotong better kalo consistent in using the colors too
+Size di shorthand kecil, jadi susah liatnya dan banyak tulisan axis kepotong better kalo consistent in using the colors too

 --------------------------------------------------------------------------------------------------------------------------------------------